ev3dev/ev3dev-buildscripts/README.md

 `defconfig`                  Used to manage the `*_defconfig` file and
                              your current local configuration (`.config`).

-`install-kernel-build-tools` Installs the prerequisite tools required
-                             to build the kernel.

 `menuconfig`                 Runs the menu configuration tool for the
                              kernel configuration.